 “It is our hope to assist in returning the role of protector to our young men in our support of reducing and eliminating sexual violence on our reservation,” said Mike Henry, director of the Santee Sioux Nation Health and Wellness Center.

 IMpower will also be adapted to include programming focused on LGBTQ Two Spirit+ Native youths’ experiences.

-Once staff are trained, they will lead a communitywide implementation and evaluation of IMpower on the Pine Ridge reservation, which will provide staff with hands-on training in program implementation and evaluation.
+Once staff members are trained, they will lead a communitywide implementation and evaluation of IMpower on the Pine Ridge reservation, which will provide staff with hands-on training in program implementation and evaluation.

-Center staff will work with Indigenous community members and partnering agencies in South Dakota and Nebraska to adapt, implement and evaluate IMpower in each community.
+Peaceful Means staff will work with Indigenous community members and partnering agencies in South Dakota and Nebraska to adapt, implement and evaluate IMpower in each community.
 They will also host training events and seminars, and will share their findings with researchers, practitioners, policymakers and community members.